Miklós László: Parfumerie

 The most famous of all his plays during this time and which was later produced as a motion picture was Illatszertár, known in English as Parfumerie.
 It had premiered at the Pest Theatre in Budapest in 1937, and shortly after László came to New York.
 The play was adapted as a movie script by Samson Raphaelson and became the Ernst Lubitsch motion picture The Shop Around the Corner (1940), starring James Stewart, Frank Morgan, and Margaret Sullavan.
 A few years later it was re-filmed as In the Good Old Summertime (1949), a semi-musical showcase for Judy Garland, starring Garland, Van Johnson, and S. Z. Sakall.

 In 1963, the play was produced as a full Broadway musical called She Loves Me, with book by Joe Masteroff.
-She Loves Me had music by Sheldon Harnick and Jerry Bock (Fiorello!, Fiddler on the Roof, The Apple Tree) and was nominated for 5 Tony Awards including Best Musical, with Jack Cassidy winning for Best Performance by a Featured Actor in a Musical.
+She Loves Me had songs by Sheldon Harnick and Jerry Bock (Fiorello!, Fiddler on the Roof, The Apple Tree) and was nominated for 5 Tony Awards including Best Musical, with Jack Cassidy winning for Best Performance by a Featured Actor in a Musical.
 She Loves Me is also often referred to as the "Ice Cream Musical" because of a signature song and performance by Barbara Cook.
 She Loves Me was revived in 1993 by the Roundabout Theatre Company and ran for 354 performances.
 It was nominated for 9 Tony Awards, including Best Revival of a Musical as well as in all four acting categories, with Boyd Gaines winning for Best Performance by a Leading Actor in a Musical.
 It was revived again in 2016 for a limited run at Studio 54 from February to July and was nominated for 8 Tony Awards, including Best Revival of a Musical, with David Rockwell winning for Best Scenic Design of a Musical.